openSUSE-Rust/obs-service-cargo/README.md

 if extracted, it will go to the desired path `rust/pv/Cargo.lock` from the root folder of the project.

+## Respecting lockfiles

+A new option is added to respect lockfiles.
+This means that vendored tarballs are expected to have the same metadata inside the `Cargo.lock`.

+> ![WARNING] `cargo-vendor-filterer` is not supported for lockfile validation/verification at this time.

 # How to do multiple vendors

 It is possible to do multiple vendored tarballs by using the `--tag` parameter.
 This allows you to rename your vendored